 Beyond that, make sure the music and visuals synch up in a way that works for the video.
 Also, don’t be afraid to explore other track options until you find the perfect one.

 Okay, deep breath.
 You’ve checked off all the boxes above and it’s finally time to unleash your video marketing content on the world.
 Many of the steps above may seem obvious.
-However, it can be easy to forget the little things.
+However, it can be easy to forget the little things – for example, be sure you haven’t broken any YouTube copyright rules before you download if you’re planning to publish there!

 There’s nothing worse than creating a great piece of video marketing content and not getting the most out of it.
 We want you to be successful, so keep your eyes open and make sure you’re setting yourself up for success!